 Make your business more profitable with LocoNav’s Telematics

-Add to that is the growing need for GPS system for trucks.
+Add to that is the growing need for a GPS system for buses or trucks.
 Any form of industrial sector will require shipping services at one point or the other.
 That is where truck GPS comes in.
 Shipment tracking by obtaining the truck GPS location is pivotal in successful delivery plans.

 Decades ago, if one was to say that you will have a device which will give your live location of someone even if they are half a world away, most people would roll their eyes.
 But today, this is the most basic function of a GPS tracking device.

 Also read: A Beginner’s Guide to GPS Trackers

 GPS is the heart of fleet telematics.
 But why is it so important?
 Before we dive into the future, we shall first brush up our basics.

 Let’s start with what GPS Stands for – “Global Positioning System”.
 Technically, the functionality of GPS is termed as “GPS provides geo location and time information to a GPS receiver in all weather conditions, anywhere on or near the Earth where there is an unobstructed line of sight to four or more GPS satellites.”

 There are several types of GPS tracker systems.
 But they are majorly classified into two categories, Active and Passive.

 Formally called the Offline Tracker.
 After a vehicle completes its journey, the passive tracking system is removed and used for analysis where it gives data regarding GPS location, speed, heading, and direction.
 Later, these details are evaluated.

 It is also known as an Online Tracker.
 The reason why Active Tracking System is called so is that it provides the manager, owner or driver with data in real time.
 The ATS is generally preferred more due to its hassle-free usage and on-time updates.